iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.5.1-0.9.6.md

 ### Fix invalid default (datetime) value for some SQL columns in 'vmail' database

-If you're going to upgrade MySQL/MariaDB to MySQL 5.7, or already upgraded, please run SQL commands below as SQL root user to fix invalid default value for some SQL columns in `vmail` database.
+Default value of some SQL columns in `vmail` database will become invalid (an error) in MySQL 5.7, no matter which version of MySQL you're running, please run SQL commands below as SQL root user to fix them.

 ```
 USE vmail;